MathuraMG/NID_Playful_Media/syllabus.md

 * Ability to create visual animations and interactive media through code.

 # Creative process
-* Develop and apply design sensibilities in creating computational media forms (
+* Develop and apply design sensibilities in creating computational media forms
 * Appreciate and understand code as a material

+🎉 **Special Mention** 🎉- We will be discussing AI!
+As a tool, as a material, as an actor, and as an ethical dilemma!
+Given the present scenario of tech - this thread of discussion will run through the course.

 # Assignments: